rish987/trackswitch-manuform/README.md

 and the left thumb cluster is super comfortable to use for level-shifting (and makes up for the fact that there aren't many keys to work with).

 Why should I use this keyboard over something like the [lalboard](https://github.com/JesusFreke/lalboard)?
-- I can't really comment to much on the lalboard as I haven't built one myself.
+- I can't really comment too much on the lalboard as I haven't built one myself.
 But from what I can tell it really completely optimizes travel distance of your fingers and on top of that is entirely adjustable after being printed.
 I suppose I created this keyboard as a compromise between that and the Dactyls that I am used to.